Primary Care vs Urgent Care vs the ER: Which Do I Need?

 You woke up feeling awful and now you're staring at your phone trying to decide where to go.
 Here's how to think through it.

-The three main settings — primary care, urgent care, and the emergency room — exist for different situations.
+Primary care, urgent care, and the emergency room exist for different situations.
 Using the right one saves you time, money, and occasionally a very long wait in a plastic chair.
-Using the wrong one can delay real treatment or saddle you with a bill that feels like a second illness.
+Using the wrong one can delay real treatment or leave you with a bill that feels like a second illness.

 What Primary Care Is For